 “So, did you have Professor Flitwick and Professor McGonagall as teachers?”
 I asked, completely fascinated.

 Lavinia made a scoffing noise.
 “Well, yes, though he is a bit older than me, you know.
-Let me see… He was already a fifth year when I entered, so I really didn’t know much about who he was.
-Oh, except, of course, that he and James Potter were mad rivals for the Head Boy spot.”
-Lavinia sipped her coffee while I stared out of the window.
+Let me think … He was already a fifth-year when I entered, so I really didn’t know much about who he was.
+Oh except, of course, that he and James Potter were mad rivals for the Head Boy spot.”
+Lavinia sipped her coffee while I stared out of the window again.

 Of course.
 It made so much sense now.
 Why hadn’t I made the connection that Severus had placed second in his class behind James Potter, Harry Potter’s father?
 No wonder Severus didn’t like Harry.
 He was the son of his schooldays rival!

 Lavinia placed her empty cup down on the saucer and continued, “I remember everyone wondered how the race could even be so close; James was a perfect student, charming, handsome, and Captain of his Quidditch team.
 Severus was just this odd kid who had his head buried in books about the Dark Arts all the time.
-I remember I thought he was kind of creepy...
-But besides that, I didn’t really meet him until I was hired here.
+I remember I thought he was kind of creepy, but besides that, I didn’t really meet him until I was hired here.
 Then I realized he wasn‘t creepy, just dull as hell!”
 Lavinia laughed again, and I faked a laugh as well.
 However, on the inside, my heart was heavy for Severus.
 I knew what it was like to not fit in.

-Since our drinks were finished, we rose to leave.
+Since our drinks and sweets were finished, we rose to leave.
 Lavinia insisted on taking the bill, citing the fact that she was the only one of us with a paying job.
 I thanked her, and we stepped back out into the cold night, thoroughly warmed inside from the coffee.
 At the end of the alley, we parted.
 I made toward the post office, keeping Lavinia in sight discreetly.
-I stamped my feet outside the post office door, waiting until I saw her turn the bend leading to the station, then continued on toward the Three Broomsticks with my mind swimming.
+I stamped my feet outside the post office door, waiting until I saw her turn the bend leading to the station, then continued on to the Three Broomsticks with my mind swimming.

 As I stepped over the threshold into the Three Broomsticks, I shook out my cloak vigorously, hurling clumps of snow onto the stone floor.
-The tavern was boisterously noisy as one would expect the week before a holiday.
+The tavern was boisterously noisy, as one would expect the week before a holiday.
 Most of the tables were filled with celebrating witches and wizards toasting with eggnog and mulled wine.
 A small group of musicians sat by the cavernous fireplace, their dizzying jig adding to the tumultuous atmosphere.
 An elderly couple was dancing madly to the tune.
 The witch’s cheeks were flushed, and she glowed as though sixteen, her partner huffing but smiling nevertheless with a wreath of holly wound around the crown of his top hat.
-I couldn’t help smiling as I entered that scene and found it very hard to stand still while the coat rack picked my cloak from my shoulders.
+I couldn’t help smiling as I entered that scene and found it very hard to stand still while the coatrack picked my cloak from my shoulders.

 “Happy Christmas!” he said and raised his ale to me.
 “Can I buy yeh a drink?”

 “Ah … Professor Snape’s already here, and I daresay he’s started withou’ yeh.”
 He pointed to a table far away from most of the commotion surrounding the hearth.
-Puzzled, I looked in the direction of his finger just in time to see Severus put back a rather impressive shot of what appeared to be firewhisky before handing the empty glass to Madam Rosemerta, the barmaid.
+Puzzled, I looked in the direction of his finger just in time to see Severus put back a rather impressive shot of what appeared to be firewhisky before handing the empty glass to Madam Rosemerta, the proprietress.

 “I see,” I said.
 The edges of Hagrid’s mouth were twitching.

 “Seems ter be nervous about summat,” Hagrid said, hiding his face once more in his immense tankard.
 I stood there for a moment, suddenly quite nervous myself.
 After all, meeting Severus in a bar for drinks really did sound like a date, no matter how I tried to rationalize it …

-“Yes, Professor, what can I get you?”
+“Yes, Professor, what else can I get you?”
 She smiled warmly at Severus, as if I wasn’t even there, and I had the urge to kick her in the shins.
-Severus looked to me to order first.
+Severus looked politely to me to order first.

 “Just a honey mead for me, please,” I said as pleasantly as I could manage.
 Madam Rosemerta scribbled on her pad and turned her attention solidly back to Severus.

-“Any specials?” he asked in the now familiar bored tone he used when speaking to students who annoyed him.
+“Any specials?” he asked in the now very familiar bored tone he used when speaking to students who annoyed him.

 “Yes, we’ve added a new drink to the menu just this week: The Golden Gilderoy!
-Ginger ale and ginger beer with a golden cream float and a sugared rim; a favourite of Professor Lockhart himself!” she remarked delightedly, her bust swelling with pride to an almost indecent degree.
+Ginger ale and ginger beer with a golden cream float and a pink sugared rim; a favourite of Professor Lockhart himself!” she remarked delightedly, her bust swelling with pride to an almost indecent degree.

-“I’m sorry,” Severus said breathlessly, once he could speak again.
+“Forgive me,” Severus said breathlessly, once he could speak again.
 “It’s just that I really want to kill that man sometimes.”

 Finding the silence unbearable, I asked, “What do you plan to do for the holiday?”